Why Was Camila Missing From ‘The Challenge XXX: Dirty 30’ Reunion?

 — Johnny Bananas (@MTVBananas) November 14, 2017

-Fans were shocked at the Camilinator’s racist rant towards Leroy Garrett on Dirty 30, which fellow cast members Johnny ‘Bananas’ Devenanzio and Veronica Portillo confirmed was much worse than what was shown on television.
+Fans were shocked at the Camilinator’s racist rant toward Leroy Garrett on Dirty 30, which fellow cast members Johnny “Bananas” Devenanzio and Veronica Portillo confirmed was much worse than what was shown on television.

 Camila has been known for her tirades on The Challenge and became one of the most unpredictable cast members of all time.
 It remains to be seen if she nabbed the first place spot on Dirty 30, as it appeared she had a lead for the majority of the finale.
-If she does in fact win, the big announcement could be a let down to the cast and audience.
+If she does win, the big announcement could be a let down to the cast and audience.

 The Dirty 30 reunion finale airs this Tuesday night at 9 p.m.
 EST on MTV.